 Adopt a Cat from Feline Friends London

-All the adult cats in our foster care will have been vet-checked, neutered, vaccinated, deflead, wormed, and microchipped by the time they are rehomed.
+All adult cats in our foster care will have been vet-checked, neutered, fully vaccinated, deflead, dewormed, and microchipped by the time they are rehomed.
 Kittens of 9 weeks are rehomed with a first vaccination and will have had a full vaccination course if rehomed at 13 weeks.
-For cats under 6 months, we need you to agree to get them neutered and microchipped by 6 months of age.
+For cats under 6 months, we need you to agree to get them neutered and microchipped by 6 months of age, which can be arranged through us.

 Meet the Cats Looking for New Homes